SimLoads/mango/README.md

 ### Mango is still in heavy development, and while many of the features are in place in the code, they may not actually work.
 ### Please bear with me, I'm working to fix all of the issues you may have with Mango.

+## Current News:
+Recent testing has proved that Mango doesn't really work with Python 3.4 and most likely below.
+This is caused by some problems with directory variables, and they're being worked on.

+Direct terminal input is now available!
+See below for correct usage.

+Beware of entering incorrect directories - Mango is now configured to delete targets much more agressively.
+While it shouldn't affect any of your files, be warned that anything in _any_ output_temp or output_final will be completely removed.

 ## Using Mango
 Mango has a set way of working.
 Here's how to use it.